pilight/pilight/docs/source/eventing/actions/label.rst

 .. rubric:: Description

 Changes the text and color of a generic label device.

+.. versionadded:: nightly

-Optionally also set the background color and blinking.
+Optionally change the background color and blinking.

 .. rubric:: Options